js-sonr/shoelace/docs/pages/components/login-button.md

 ### Variants

 Use the `variant` attribute to set the button's variant, inheriting from the base button component.
+The default variant is `neutral` for a clean, professional appearance.

 ```html:preview
 <nu-login-button variant="default">Default Login</nu-login-button>